 FACTBOX-Countries evacuating nationals from China virus areas

-Countries around the world are planning to evacuate diplomatic staff and private citizens from Chinese areas hit by the new coronavirus, which is spreading quickly.
+A growing number of countries around the world are planning to evacuate diplomatic staff and citizens from parts of China hit by a rapidly spreading new virus.

-Wuhan, a city of 11 million in the province of Hubei and the epicenter of the outbreak is in virtual lockdown and much of Hubei, home to nearly 60 million people, is under some kind of travel curb.
-Following are some countries' evacuation plans, and how they are planning to manage the health risk from those who are returning.
+- South Korea had planned four flights to evacuate its citizens from Wuhan.
+The first had been expected to depart on Thursday morning, but China had only approved one flight, leading to a delay until later in the day, South Korea's foreign minister said.
+The government wants to isolate evacuees for at least two weeks. - A second charter flight carrying 210 Japanese nationals arrived in Tokyo on Thursday.
+Chief Cabinet Secretary Yoshihide Suga told a news conference that 13 of them felt unwell.
+The first chartered flight carrying 206 Japanese evacuees arrived on Wednesday, and three tested positive for the new virus.
+Two of them, however, did not show symptoms.

-• Japan will send a charter flight to Wuhan on Tuesday night.
-Foreign Minister Toshimitsu Motegi said the flight can carry around 200 passengers, but added about 650 citizens hope to return to Japan.
-Motegi said Tokyo is making arrangements for extra flights to Wuhan as early as Wednesday.
-Those with symptoms such as fever will be sent to hospital on landing at Tokyo's Haneda airport, while those with no signs of virus can go home and then to work or school, but will be advised to avoid crowds and take their temperatures twice a day. • Kazakhstan has asked Beijing to allow 98 Kazakh students to leave the city of Wuhan, deputy foreign minister Shukhrat Nuryshev said.
+- Kazakhstan has asked Beijing to allow 98 Kazakh students to leave Wuhan. - Germany will evacuate 90 citizens from the Wuhan area.

-• Germany will evacuate 90 citizens living in China's Wuhan region. • Morocco will evacuate 100 citizens, mostly students, from the Wuhan area.
+- Morocco will evacuate 100 citizens, mostly students, from the Wuhan area. - Spain's government is working with China and the European Union to repatriate it nationals from the Wuhan area.

-* Spain's government is working with China and the European Union to repatriate Spanish nationals from the Wuhan area, Foreign Minister Arancha Gonzalez Laya said. * The U.S. State Department said it will evacuate personnel from its Wuhan consulate to the United States and offer a limited number of seats to private U.S. citizens on a flight.
-Some private citizens will be able to board the "single flight" leaving Wuhan on Jan.
-28 for San Francisco, it said.
+- The United States evacuated 220 citizens from Wuhan including 50 diplomats and contractors. - Britain is talking to international partners to help British and other foreign nationals leave Wuhan.

-* Britain is talking to international partners to find solutions to help British and other foreign nationals leave Wuhan, a spokesman for Prime Minister Boris Johnson said. * Canada has about 167 nationals in the Wuhan area, Foreign Minister Francois-Philippe Champagne said on Monday, and eight people have sought consular assistance, which is being provided.
-While the minister did not rule out possible evacuations, he did not indicate there were any planned at the moment, adding that each consular request would be evaluated on a "case by case basis".
+- Canada has about 167 nationals in the Wuhan area, Foreign Minister Francois-Philippe Champagne said.
+While he did not rule out evacuations, he did not indicate there were any planned, adding that consular requests would be evaluated on a case by case basis. - Russia has been in talks with China about evacuating its nationals from Wuhan and Hubei province.

-* Russia has been in talks with China about evacuating its nationals from Wuhan and Hubei province, Russia's embassy in China said. * The Dutch government is assessing ways to evacuate 20 Dutch citizens from Wuhan, press agency ANP reported.
+- The Dutch government is assessing ways to evacuate 20 of its citizens from Wuhan, press agency ANP reported. - Australia will help some citizens leave Hubei and quarantine them on Christmas Island.
+Prime Minister Scott Morrison did not say how many of the 600 Australians registered in the Hubei region could be helped, adding Australia would also be working to help New Zealand and Pacific island citizens in Hubei.

-* Authorities in Myanmar said they had cancelled a planned evacuation of 60 students who were studying in Wuhan.
-Kyaw Yin Myint, a spokesman for the Mandalay municipal government, told Reuters that a "final decision" had been made to send them back after 14 days, once the virus' incubation period had passed.
+- New Zealand said on Thursday it would charter a plane to assist its citizens wanting to leave Wuhan.
+Consular teams will work with health officials to ensure the risks of transmission of the virus to New Zealand are carefully managed. - Indonesia is preparing to evacuate its citizens from Wuhan and will quarantine them for at least 14 days on arrival to avoid contagion.
+Retno Marsudi said the government is working with Beijing authorities on the evacuation.
+She said that there were at least 243 Indonesians in areas declared to be in lockdowns, the majority of whom were in Wuhan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)